-After the proposal network filters the 3D features, optimized with a binary cross-entropy loss \( L_{\text{occ}} \), the filtered features undergo Geometry Parsing and Semantic Refinement to extract multi-scale BEV features and fine-grained semantic voxel features.
-These BEV features are fused with the original 3D features through a UNet-like module, ensuring precise alignment and enhanced representation learning.
-Finally, the BEV representation is upsampled, concatenated with the aggregated voxel representation, and refined using convolutions to produce the semantic occupancy prediction.
+The OccOoD framework, illustrated in Fig.~\ref{fig:Overview of our framework}, integrates front-view and BEV representations for precise 3D semantic occupancy prediction.
+3D voxels preserve fine geometric details, while BEV enhances spatial reasoning and global understanding.
+To leverage their complementary strengths, we propose the Cross-Space Semantic Refinement (CSSR), which extracts and refines features across both spaces.
+By fusing multi-scale representations across spaces, CSSR enhances feature representation, sharpens boundaries, and improves OoD detection.
+Following SGN~\cite{mei2024camera}, 2D features extracted from RGB images are transformed into 3D voxel representations via a view transformation module based on MonoScene~\cite{cao2022monoscene}.
+These coarse features are refined through a geometry-guided auxiliary 3D occupancy head, supervised by a binary cross-entropy loss \( L_{\text{geo}} \), and subsequently filtered by a proposal network trained with an additional binary cross-entropy loss \( L_{\text{occ}} \).
+The filtered features then undergo Geometry Parsing and Semantic Refinement to extract multi-scale BEV features encoding spatial structure and fine-grained semantic voxel features.
+These BEV features are fused with the original 3D features through a UNet-like module, ensuring precise alignment and enhanced learning.
+Finally, the upsampled BEV representation is combined with the aggregated voxel features through a 1D convolutional layer to produce the final semantic occupancy prediction.